gyakoo/superjumper/README.md

 like double jump.

 It features different levels of difficulty and 2 modes, Normal & Time Attack.<br/>
-New world with different difficult levels and levels can be added with folders and txt files.
+New world with different difficult levels and levels can be added with folders and txt files. <br/>
+It also features social interaction as if four players are present ... bodies can touch!
+I warned you!

 Binaries and source code provided.